 Certified B Corp:

-A Certified B Corporation can indicate a business with any legal structure, and at any stage in the lifetime of the business, but has been certified by B Lab—the organization that designed and advocates for Benefit Corporation legislation, and set the initial standards for B Corp certification.
-Certification includes impact assessment and evolving standards that require recertification every two years.
+A Certified B Corporation can include a business with any legal structure, and at any stage in the lifetime of the business, but has been certified by B Lab.
+This organization helped design and advocate for Benefit Corporation legislation.
+It also set the standards for B Corp certification.
+Certification includes an impact assessment and meeting certain standards, and these are checked every two years.

 A benefit corporation is a legal structure (like an S Corp, LLC, etc.), for-profit business and is currently available in most states and many countries.
-Benefit incorporation is explicitly organized around the principle of the triple bottom line.
-Basically, it legally empowers management to balance their businesses’ impact on society and the environment with their financial bottom line, and is self reported—no certification involved.
-This protects the benefit corporation from being sued under the normal corporate rules of maximizing shareholder value solely on a financial basis.
+Benefit incorporation is organized around the principle of the triple bottom line.
+To summarize, it legally allows management to balance their businesses’ impact on society and the environment with their financial bottom line, and is self reported.
+There is no official certification.
+This protects the benefit corporation from lawsuits if the stakeholders make decisions based on other factors other than financial.

 What does it take to form a B Corp?

-The key step to achieving certification is successfully completing the B Lab Impact Assessment.
-This process requires both self-reporting and review by independent evaluators to assess your company’s social and environmental performance and the impact of your business on your shareholders.
+A key step to getting certified is to complete the B Lab Impact Assessment.
+This process requires both self-reporting, and it also includes a review by independent sources.
+Additionally, they look at your company’s social choices, impact on the environment, and how this affects your shareholders.

-A B Corp that is legally incorporated must have governing structures and documents in place ensuring that management is explicitly empowered to pursue the interests of all stakeholders, including employees, local communities, customers, etc. A benefit corporation will already meet these requirements.
+B Corps that are incorporated must have a structures that allows management to pursue the interests of all stakeholders, including employees, local communities, and customers.
+A benefit corporation already meets these requirements.

 The legal requirement means that the B Corp ensures: